AD-Archer/Be-in-real-philly/Philly History.md

 ## Background

-	\-  William Penn born October 24th 1644 (old dating system: October 16th 1644\) was an English writer, religious thinker, and influential Quaker who founded Pennsylvania during the British colonial era.
+	\-  William Penn born in Tower Hill London October 24th 1644 (old dating system: October 16th 1644\) was an English writer, religious thinker, and influential Quaker who founded Pennsylvania during the British colonial era.
 He was known for his advocacy of democracy and kind nature, seeing that he made multiple peace treaties with the Lenape, a native american group who settled down in modern day Pennsylvania prior to European settlement.
-Growing up, penn
+Growing up, Penn
 # History of Philadelphia

 Penn was granted a vast tract of land in North America by King Charles II as a means of repaying a debt owed to Penn’s father.
 That land ultimately became Pennsylvania, along with the many cities that now reside within it, including Philadelphia.
 Numerous colonists pledged their allegiance to Penn, recognizing him as the founder of Pennsylvania.
 Later, Penn journeyed up the banks of the Delaware River and encountered land that, as previously mentioned, was inhabited by the Lenape people.
 The Lenape were gradually being displaced due to the encroachment of European colonization.
 This expansion brought with it significant challenges, including the spread of deadly diseases carried by the Europeans, which severely weakened the Lenape and forced them to begin relocating.
 In an effort to foster peace, Penn purchased the land and sought to create a peaceful colony for all.
 He negotiated a peace treaty with the Lenape chief in what is now known as ‘Fishtown,’ marking the beginning of our cherished Philadelphia ( Greek for “brotherly love”).